 Moose Point State Park

-We will say it again – State Parks don’t get enough attention.
-This is a peaceful park that many people don’t know about, those who do can spend a day enjoying long walks on beautiful trails along the coast or woods and wildlife spotting.
+We will repeat it – State Parks don’t get enough attention.
+This is a peaceful park that many people don’t know about; those who do can spend a day enjoying long walks on beautiful trails along the coast or woods and wildlife spotting.

 Do you like Bridges?
 We do!
 The elaborate, the new, the old, the abandoned, and the unique and different ones.
 Wire Bridge in New Portland is no exception.
 This bridge may be the last wire-supported bridge of its type in the world.
 New Portland is about halfway between Bangor and the Canadian border.
 Only about 725 people live there, and every one of them could probably point you to their showpiece – the old Wire Bridge.